epogrebnyak/justpath/README.md

 51 d:\quarto\this_is_a_file (not a directory)
 ```

-Use `--invalid` flag to explore what is parts of PATH do not exist.
+Use `--invalid` flag to explore what parts of PATH do not exist or not a directory.

 ```console
 λ justpath --includes quarto --invalid